 Urgent Care Copay

 Certain visitors insurance plans waive the deductible so that you are only subject to the copay.
-For example, you may pay $50 as your copay for every visit to urgent care.
+For example, you may pay $25 or $50 as your copay for every visit to urgent care.

 If you buy visitor health insurance that covers urgent care, you can choose a higher deductible to save on the premium.
 For any minor ailments, you can simply visit urgent care and avoid paying the deductible.